goldstack/goldstack/workspaces/docs/docs/templates/email-send/index.md

   45: resource "aws_route53_record" "spf_domain" {
 ```

 This error is reported when a TXT record for your specified domain already exists.
-Often other services such as G Suite set TXT records that conflict with the TXT record that the Email Send module wants to create.
+Often other services such as G Suite set TXT records that conflict with the TXT record that the Email Send template wants to create.

 #### Workaround